-- We menu plan meticulously.
-When there are options for dinner in the house, we’re less tempted to order pizza or go out to eat
+- We menu plan carefully.
+When there are options for dinner in the house, we’re less tempted to order pizza or go out to eat.

 - We plan our menu around the week’s upcoming sales.
 For instance, when chicken is on sale, we’ll have chicken casseroles, chicken soups, fajitas, chicken tacos, chicken salads, etc.

 - We don’t buy a lot of snacks.
 Very rarely do we buy soda, chips and other snack items.
 Those items are expensive and are a detriment to one’s health as well.
 Instead, we save soda and chip purchases for special occasions such as movie nights.

 - We cook from scratch.
 Processed foods are often much more expensive than cooked-from-scratch items, especially when it comes to desserts.
 Therefore we make items such as cookies, cakes, flour tortillas and specialty breads from scratch.

 - We buy produce on sale or grow our own.
 Even if you don’t have the room for a big garden, you can save money by growing your own produce.
 Do you eat a lot of tomatoes?
 Buy a potted tomato plant and put it on the balcony.
 Or take part in a CSA or community garden.
 Prices are often much cheaper than store produce prices, and the food is much fresher as well.

 By working to keep food costs at bay, you can help make survival on minimum wage much more pleasant.